dthomas601/fuzzing_tutorial/2_Fuzzing_Tools/AFL/README.md

   +-----------------------+
 ```

-Tells you how long the fuzzer has been running and how much time has elapsed since its most recent finds.
+This section tells you how long the fuzzer has been running and how much time has elapsed since its most recent finds.
 This is broken down into "paths" (a shorthand for test cases that trigger new execution patterns), crashes, and hangs.

 ##### Cycle progress